 One of the many questions/comments from Facebook yesterday was a variation of, “Why do all your looks include a scarf?”
 Perhaps these side by side photos will help you understand.
 I have always been honest with you about this aging journey.
 The changes in my skin have been substantial in the last couple of years.
-The texture is different and “wisdom” spots are showing up everywhere.
+The texture is different, and “wisdom” spots are showing up everywhere.
 (My dermatologist calls age spots “wisdom spots”) I am never in denial about these changes, and I have no intention of doing anything to attempt to turn back the clock.
-More makeup and expensive creams are not the magic fixes.
-Wearing the beautiful rich silky texture, pattern and color of a scarf has always made me feel well dressed.
+More makeup and expensive creams are not magic fixes.
 A scarf can pull together unrelated separates like no other accessory.
-My beauty plan for aging gracefully is less makeup, more scarves.
-There are more than sixty styles of elegant scarves on my shopping site and I have more on the way.
-You can see them all here.

-Being comfortable means wearing something that feels comfortable on your body, but it also means wearing a look that gives you joy because it reflects your personality.
 These colors, textures and the edgy attitude of this look reflect my personality.
-I felt confident and strong in this look yesterday when I visited a stylist to get a trim.
+I felt confident in this look yesterday when I visited a stylist to get a trim.
 Note that I don’t spend very much time styling my hair, so it will never look this controlled again.
 The selfie I snapped below before my visit is more in keeping with my less fixed style.
-Slightly wavy, messy and lots of movement are a better fit with my personality.
+Slightly wavy, messy, and lots of movement are a better fit with my personality.